jundalisay/sp/content/en/social/supersociology/solutions/dogmism.md

 - Adverb: Dogmistically

 Examples:
-- Trump dogmists attacked the US Capitol in an effort to reverse the election results.
+- "Trump dogmists attacked the US Capitol in an effort to reverse the election results."
-- The dogmists of Imperial Japan resolved to attack Pearl Harbor in 1941.
+- "The dogmists of Imperial Japan resolved to attack Pearl Harbor in 1941."
 <!-- - The etnic cleansing in Rwanda is clearly dogmistic.  -->
-- He dogmistically rejected the job application of the gay black man.
+- "He dogmistically rejected the job application of the gay black man."

+## What makes an idea of belief dogmatic?

+The key attribute that makes an idea of belief dogmatic is the overstrength of the Negative Force.
+This is explained in the Superphysics principles.

+The easiest way to detect the Negativity of an idea or belief is simply the bad feeling of it.

+But since feeling is subjective, the best way is to see the effect of an idea of belief in the long term and compare them with some control that has an opposite feeling.